Accessibility Overlays: annoying, dangerous, misplaced

 Accessibility overlays are annoying

 These accessibility overlay systems are either unfortunately running on every instance of a webpage, and must therefore make every user suffer performance penalties as the tool fixes the issues, even if that user doesn't need the fix, or require activation by the user.
 To make things worse for overlays, websites are expressly blocked by security policies from discovering whether a user is using assistive technologies.
-This is done because many people with disabilities don't want a website finding out that they have a disability.
+This info is not presented to websites, since most people with disabilities don't want websites finding out and tracking protected disability status.
 This info is simply not available to websites, even though in many cases the info is available at the application layer.
 This means that many accessibility overlays don't choose to apply all the fixes, for performance reasons (see above).
 The tool instead starts aggressively using techniques designed to annoy users with disabilities to activate the tool, for example, causing screen readers to say that a tool is available repetitively until the user activates the tool.
-The available things a web accessibility overlay can do are limited by the restrictions imposed by the browsers security sandbox, and the generally slow speed at which javascript can run.
+The available things a web accessibility overlay can do are limited by the restrictions imposed by the browsers security sandbox, and the generally slow speed at which JavaScript can run.
 For example, these tools are included on individual sites, thus storing settings across sites is not usually possible, because for example, data from hello.com cannot be accessed by goodbye.com without use of methods such as third party cookies, which are slowly being removed from web standards.
-These tools are annoyhing because of the aggressive techniques needed to convince their users to use them, and the fact that less experienced users not only have to know there is a tool they can use, but use non-standard techniques on random websites to activate them.
+These tools are annoying because of the aggressive techniques needed to convince their users to use them, and the fact that less experienced users not only have to know there is a tool they can use, but use non-standard techniques on random websites to activate them.
 This causes overlays to not only be annoying but can actually present physical threats to the user.

 Accessibility overlays are dangerous